 Orlando Petit Theft Lawyer

 If you have been charged with petit theft in Orlando please contact Chris S. Boatright, P.A. at 407-740-8300 to discuss what options may be available to get your petit theft charge dismissed or reduced.
-One way to get your petit theft charge dismissed is by completing a Pre-Trial Diversion program.
+One way to get your petit theft charge dismissed is by completing a Pre-Trial Diversion Program.
 Not every petit theft case is eligible for a Pre-Trial Diversion program.
+See below for more information on Pre-Trial Diversion.

 Driver License Suspension